Mohamed-Aziz-Ben-Nessir/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-A collection of selected data science projects to demonstrate skill sets and knowledge
+A collection of selected data science projects from basic to advanced to demonstrate my knowledge in various machine learning / deep learning algorithms and my ability to work with multiple frameworks and libraries

+## Content

+## In Progress